-He would capture the Hart Trophy that season, scoring 40 goals (the first Ranger to do so) and adding 48 assists.
+He would win the Hart Trophy that season, scoring 40 goals (the first Rangers player to do so) with 48 assists.
 Bathgate had received serious Hart consideration in the two previous seasons as well.
 But what made his '59 selection striking was the Rangers -- who had made the Stanley Cup Playoffs in the three prior seasons and finally looked like a Cup contender for a good chunk of the season -- blew a nine-point lead with two weeks remaining and missed the postseason when they lost their final game.
 But that didn't prevent the voters from naming Bathgate the NHL's most valuable player by a substantial margin over Howe.

-The Rangers' mid-1950s rise followed a dark period in which they missed the playoffs 11 out of 13 seasons, coinciding with Bathgate's own rise.
+The Rangers' mid-1950s rise followed a dark period when they missed the playoffs 11 out of 13 seasons, coinciding with Bathgate's own rise.
 At 22 in 1954-55, his first full NHL season, he scored 20 goals, and he got 19 the next season with 47 assists, second most in the League.
-That was the first of seven straight seasons in which Bathgate led the Rangers in scoring.
+That was the first of seven straight seasons when Bathgate led the Rangers in scoring.

 It wasn't the only obstacle Bathgate faced in his years with the Rangers.